Shuk-Buleya/Profile_Draft/README.md

 ### 🌟 About Me

-- 🔭 Currently working on: **Building a Mobile app in .NET MAUI & fun experiments**
+- 🔭 Currently working on: **Building a Mobile app in .NET MAUI & other fun experiments**
 - 🎓 Degree in Information Systems with **CREDIT** at MUBAS (formerly the POLYTECHNIC)
 - 🌍 Based in: **Malawi, Blantyre**
 - 📚 Always learning